beckym223/manual_work/E6_long_edited.md

 cut rates in the lowest taxable income brack- ets and still keep the top tax rates at reason- ably modest levels.
-43Clotfelter (1989) reports finds that equations esti- mated on pre-1986 data relating charitable giving to income, the price of giving, and other variables fail utterly to predict the response of charitable giving to the Tax Reform Act of 1986.
-44Kenadjian (1988).
-45For discussions of the function of a two-earner deduction and the need for income averaging, see Pech- man (1987a), pp. 102-7 and 127-28.
-46To prevent undue hardship to highly leveraged firms, the denial of the interest deduction might be phased in over a period of years.

 ### ---Economics-1990-0-15.txt---
-TABLE 6-ADJUSTED GROSS INCOME AND TAXABLE INCOME UNDER THE TAX  REFORM ACT OF 1986 AND UNDER A COMPREHENSIVE INCOME TAX 1990
-Billions of Dollars
-Adjusted Taxable
-Item Gross Income Income
-Tax Reform Act of 1986 3545 2407
-Plus:
-Personal Deductionsa 0 68
-Transfer Paymentsb 226 164
-Fringe Benefitsc 187 185
-Two-earner Deductiond -82 -81
-Othere 43 42
-Equals: Comprehensive Taxf 3919 2785
-Source: Congressional Budget Office.  aAllows flat standard deduction of $4,000; interest deduction limited to investment income plus $10,000; tax deduction limited to income taxes; 10 percent floor on deductions for medical expenses and casualty losses; 2 percent floors on deductions for charitable contributions and miscellaneous expenses; and no standard deduction for the elderly and the blind. bIncludes 85 percent of Social Security retirement and disability benefits for all taxpayers, workers' compensation, and veterans' benefits; and 50 percent of the insurance value of hospital insurance benefits.  cIncludes premiums paid by employers for health and life insurance and other fringe benefits; interest on life insurance policies; and IRAs of persons covered by employer pension plans.  d20 percent of earnings of spouses with lower earnings up to a maximum of $70,000.  eIncludes unrealized capital gains transferred by gift or at death. interest on newly issued state and local securities, and all preference items now subject to the minimum tax. fAn increase in the earned income credit under Plan II (see Table 7) does not affect adjusted gross income or taxable income.

 In redesigning the rate structure, I suggest scrapping the multiple schedule system which was developed to reduce the tax advantage